Aviation Medical Exams

 Making an Appointment

 Before you book your appointment with Dr. Grazer, go directly to the FAA’s MedXPress portal (MedXPress.FAA.Gov).
 Fill out the forms.
 This needs to be done prior to every medical examination.
 Call the office to schedule your appointment, and give the receptionist your confirmation number.
-This will allow you to set up your examination with Dr. Grazer’s office as painlessly as possible.
+This will allow you to set up your examination with Dr. Grazer’s office in Newport Beach as painlessly as possible.
 Dr. Grazer performs second and third class medicals.